a2937/CleverBotAPI-Java/README.md

 #CleverBot API Wrapper for Java!

 This is a simple CleverBot API Wrapper.
-Usage is simple, and an example is below.
+Usage is simple, and an example along with a link to official documentation is below.
 The first step to using this wrapper is to register an api key [here](http://www.cleverbot.com/api).

 ##Changelog
 <details>